-We've been twice nominated for an 'Access to justice through IT' award in the Legal Aid Practitioner's Group's LALY awards; won the British Library supported 'Opening the World of Knowledge' category in the Nominet Internet Awards; won a 'technological innovation' award in the Lexis Nexis Taxation Awards; were shortlisted in The Guardian Social Enterprise awards; and were the only second-tier website to be awarded the Community Legal Service Quality Mark standard for websites.
+We've been twice nominated for an 'Access to justice through IT' award in the Legal Aid Practitioner's Group's LALY awards; won the British Library supported 'Opening the World of Knowledge' category in the Nominet Internet Awards; won a 'technological innovation' award in the Lexis Nexis Taxation Awards; were a winner in the 'Working Together' category at the Technology4Good awards; were shortlisted for the Charity Times 'Cross-sector partnership of the year' and in the Guardian Social Enterprise awards; and were the only second-tier website to be awarded the Community Legal Service Quality Mark standard for websites.

-rightsnet has received support from the Esmee Fairbairn Foundation, the Legal Education Foundation, Trust for London, the Access to Justice Foundation, the City Bridge Trust, the John Ellerman Foundation, the City Parochial Foundation, the Legal Services Commission, London Councils, the Greater London Authority, HMRC, the Law Society Charity, the Lloyds TSB Foundation for England and Wales, the National Lottery Charities Board and the Community Fund.
+Many thanks to those who are funding our work and who have supported us in the past, including the Legal Education Foundation, the Access to Justice Foundation, Trust for London, the City Bridge Trust, the Esmee Fairbairn Foundation, the John Ellerman Foundation, the City Parochial Foundation, the Legal Services Commission, London Councils, the Greater London Authority, HMRC, the Law Society Charity, the Lloyds TSB Foundation for England and Wales, the National Lottery Charities Board and the Community Fund.

-Thousands of advisers across the UK use the rightsnet discussion forum to get casework support, to share their experience and expertise, and to network with other advice workers ...
+Thousands of advisers across the UK use rightsnet to get casework support, to share their experience and expertise, and to network with other advice workers ...